|

 | Welcome to my web site.

-I started making pottery 40 years ago and I've been earning my living
+I started making pottery 55 years ago, and I've been earning my living as a full-time potter for the past 49 years.

 to firing.
 I hope you'll find some interesting images and informative text. |